gateio/gateapi-go/docs/UnifiedApi.md

 > UnifiedPortfolioOutput CalculatePortfolioMargin(ctx, unifiedPortfolioInput)

-Portfolio margin calculator
+Portfolio margin calculator.

 Portfolio Margin Calculator When inputting a simulated position portfolio, each position includes the position name and quantity held, supporting markets within the range of BTC and ETH perpetual contracts, options, and spot markets.
-When inputting simulated orders, each order includes the market identifier, order price, and order quantity,  supporting markets within the range of BTC and ETH perpetual contracts, options, and spot markets.
+When inputting simulated orders, each order includes the market identifier, order price, and order of BTC and ETH perpetual contracts, options, and spot markets.
 Market orders are not included.

 ### Required Parameters